 The stagecoach is a 1939 reproduction of a nine-seater Berlin with two coupés – that is two compartments – from 1874.
 The Museum for Communication supplies this and another coach from 1950 for the popular tours of the Christkindlesmarkt.

 In harness stand two Rheinland Heavy Draft horses, which pull the carriage through the streets and alleys.
 Only very experienced horses, which have practiced in parades and are therefore used to crowds, are chosen.
 A total of 17 draft horses work at the Christmas Market, serving three- to four-hour shifts.
 As they wait for guests to board, they are protected from the cold with fluffy blankets.

 A tour around the market lasts about 15 minutes and costs 4 € for an adult, 2.50 € for children.
-The stagecoach departs from its stop north of the Beautiful Fountain from December 1 to 19, 2017 from 1 p.m. to 7 p.m.!
+The stagecoach departs from its stop in the Waaggasse near the Hotel Saxx from December 1 to 23, 2017 from 1 p.m. to 7 p.m.!
 Visitors can buy tickets at a special Christmas “post office” – and mail their Christmas cards stamped with an exclusive Christkindlesmarkt postmark.

 Get on the beautiful stagecoaches and go on a very special trip around the festive Christkindlesmarkt and the Old Town.